Child Trafficking in Australia

 Offending: c2003–September 2011

-The first case involving charges relating to trafficking in children came before the courts in Brisbane in 2012.
+The first case involving charges relating to trafficking in children came before the courts in Brisbane in 2012-13: R v KAK QCA 10.
 Due to the mother-child relationship between the victim and one of the traffickers, much of the information about this case has been suppressed and only sketchy details have been reported in the media.
 Based on these sources, the case involves a 12-year old girl who was sexually exploited in Runcorn, Qld, by her mother and her mother’s partner.
 It appears that the girl was brought into Australia from Southeast Asia and forced to engage in commercial sex work and participate in the production of child pornography.
 Two men in their 60s, believed to have been clients abusing the girl, have also been arrested.
-On September 25, 2012, the child’s mother, Ms PK, pleaded guilty to one count of trafficking in children.
-The status of proceedings against the other accused was not known at the time of writing.
+On September 25, 2012, the child’s mother, Ms PK, pleaded guilty to one count of trafficking in children contrary to s 271.4(1) of the Criminal Code (Cth).
+On 16 April 2013, she also pleaded guilty to 19 other charges under the Queensland Criminal Code.
+Ms K was sentenced to nine years imprisonment.
+Upon appeal, this was reduced to seven years imprisonment, with a non-parole period of three years and six months.
+In 2014, Ms K’s de-facto partner was given a suspended sentence of two years’ imprisonment for offences under State law.

 Date/period of incident: 2001